pdnrobertson/academic-kickstart/content/authors/admin/_index.md

 bio: Evidence-informed practice in mathematics and science.
 Education as a means and an ends.

 interests:
-- Artificial Intelligence
+- Evidence-informed practice
-- Computational Linguistics
+- Mastery
-- Information Retrieval
+- Technology

 education:
   courses: